 - 3.1 The adopted (July 2017) Bradford Local Plan (Core Strategy) sets the higher level strategic planning policy for City of Bradford Metropolitan District (CBMDC). - 3.2 The INDP must be in "general conformity" with the strategic planning policies for the area set out in the Core Strategy. - 3.3 The key elements of the Core Strategy relevant to the NDP are set out in Figure 2.
 Ilkley as a Principal Town will see the development of 1,000 new homes up to 2030.
 If these numbers are not reduced this will necessitate releases of Green Belt land.
 As a Principal Town, Ilkley will be a focus for levels of development appropriate to its size for employment, retail, leisure and tourism development. - 3.4 As well as the Core Strategy there are a number of policies from the older Replacement Unitary Development Plan (RUDP) that are still part of the development plan and relevant to the preparation of the INDP, including the defined Green Belt boundary (Figure 3 and Figure 4).
-The Bradford Waste Management DPD completes the development plan for Bradford minerals and waste issues are excluded development for NDPs. - 3.5 The INDP must be in general conformity with the adopted Core Strategy, hence the reference to 1,000 new houses.
-CBMDC are currently preparing a single Bradford District Local Plan covering the period 2020 to 2038.
+The Bradford Waste Management DPD completes the development plan for Bradford minerals and waste issues are excluded development for NDPs. - 3.5 The INDP must be in general conformity with the adopted Core Strategy, hence the reference to 1,000 new homes.
+However CBMDC are currently undertaking a partial review of strategic planning policies in the Core Strategy.
+This review is only at an early stage in its preparation and is not adopted policy.
+This review looks at a number of subjects including the plan period, housing and employment land requirements and distribution, the environment and transport.
+The review has reached the preferred options stage (as of July 2019).
+In line with national planning practice guidance, the INDP has taken account of this review, where considered necessary.
+An Allocations Development Plan Document (DPD) is also being prepared.
+The Allocations DPD will set out detailed changes to the Green Belt and preferred site allocations.
+Consultation is planned to take place from October 2019 on allocations, including site allocations for housing and employment.